-In a similar way to Lowbow framework described in [4], a local smoothing kernel can be used to smooth temporally the visual words histogram of a shot with respect to the histograms of neighboring shots.
 The smoothed histogram SH_t of a visual words histogram VH_t of a shot S_t (where t denotes the time index of the shot) is given from the following equation:

 $$SH_t = \sum{n=-\infty}^{\infty} VH{t-n} \cdot K{\sigma}(t-n), \tag{7}$$ where K{σ} is the gaussian kernel with zero mean and standard deviation σ .
-In Fig. 2 a visual representation of the smoothing process is given.
-First, the visual words histogram (VH_t) for each shot are computed (bottom level).
-Then, the visual words histogram of shot S_t is smoothed temporally with the neighbor visual words histograms using a gaussian kernel, resulting to the smoothed histogram (SH_t) of the shot (upper level).
-The number of neighboring histograms that contribute to smoothing is defined by the value of the smoothing parameter σ .
-By adjusting the value of σ we can preserve contextual information in different time scales.
+In Fig.2 a visual representation of the smoothing process is given.
+The visual words histogram for each shot are computed (bottom level).
+Then the visual words histogram of shot S_t is smoothed temporally with the neighbor visual words histograms using a gaussian kernel, resulting to the smoothed histogram of (upper level).
+The number of the neighbor histograms that contribute to smoothing is defined by the value of the smoothing parameter σ .
+By adjusting the value of σ we can preserve contextual information in different levels.
 A low value of σ can preserve contextual information concerning scenes, whereas a higher value of σ can preserve contextual information concerning chapters.

-Figure 3: 2D embedding (using PCA) of the TSVWH curve representing a video shot sequence.
+Figure 3: 2D embedding of the Lowbow curve representing a video sequence using PCA.